Codaisseur/taste-of-code-samples/README.md

 Now let us make a balloon!
 A balloon will exist of a container tag, a bubble and a string

+> TODO: explain about pixels

--To make a balloon we will use the DIV tag.
+To make a balloon we will use the DIV tag.
 With CSS we can make a balloon.
 Let us start with the bubble.
 It has to be round, and has a color.
 We can do this by setting a width and height and setting a background color and radius.

 You can pick any color for your balloon.
 The easiest way to do this is by its english name.
 (You can also pick a color with a value. !explain hexidecimal?!)